ray-project/ray/doc/source/serve/architecture.md

   destroying other actors.
 Serve API calls like creating or getting a deployment make remote calls to the Controller.
 - **HTTP Proxy**: By default there is one HTTP proxy actor on the head node.
 This actor runs a [Uvicorn](https://www.uvicorn.org/) HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
 For scalability and high availability, you can also run a proxy on each node in the cluster via the `location` field of [`http_options`](core-apis).
+- **gRPC Proxy**: If Serve is started with valid `` This actor runs a [Uvicorn](https://www.uvicorn.org/) HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
+For scalability and high availability, you can also run a proxy on each node in the cluster via the `location` field of [`http_options`](core-apis).